The Fund for Reconciliation & Development

 a) Consider whether your first trip to Cuba should be an introduction to the island or a deep dive into part of it, and how much you want to be in Havana or other cities.

-b) Decide based on personal preferences and costs whether you want to join a tour groupor create a self-directed program for yourself or with friends and family.
+b) Decide based on personal preferences and costs whether you want to join a tour group or create a self-directed program for yourself or with friends and family.
+Book a local guide before you go to arrange lodging and program.

-c) Pick a week or two that fits with your schedule, weather patterns and the likely availability of accomodations and popular destinations.
+c) Pick a week or two that fits with your schedule and weather patterns.

-d) Consult a travel agent or explore the web to book flights, accomodations and itinerary.
+d) Consult a travel agent or explore the web to arrange flights, accommodations and plan itinerary.

 3: Get ready to Travel!